0x9900/esp-sensor/README.md

 # esp-sensor

-## MQTT Temperature, Atmospheric Pressure and Humidity sensor.
+## MQTT Temperature, Atmospheric Pressure and Humidity sensor

 The hardware used for that project:
   - ESP8266 Micro-Controller